anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: One loyal friend is worth ten thousand relatives.
+Quote: Our distrust is very expensive.

-By: Euripides
+By: Ralph Waldo Emerson